aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-History.md

 **IP address**, the client's **computer name** and the **browser info** (if entities are changed in a web request).

-The Entity History tracking system uses the [**IAbpSession**](/Pages/Documents/Abp-Session) to get the current UserId and TenantId.
+The Entity History tracking system uses [**IAbpSession**](/Pages/Documents/Abp-Session) to get the current UserId and TenantId.